Music as anaesthesia

 I entered a shop to buy something.
 Ordinary words passed between me and the shop assistant.
 As we spoke in formal words, and as we held each other’s gaze, I saw the completeness of our mirrored reflections.
 I recognised my soul as a reflection of her soul in her eyes!

 I will always remember the fresh delight of the shock of this new glimpse into the reality of a person who was, like me, living life fully alive.
 It was a beautiful realisation which included an involuntary falling away of my defensive self-image.
-I had abandoned the image of the socially conditioned person I routinely carried in front of me like a cardboard cut-out.
+I had abandoned the image of the conditioned person I routinely carried in front of me like a cardboard cut-out.

 This effacement of self image is an act of humility in which I unconditionally open my heart to acknowledge the heart of the other being.
 This is an act of honest reverence for the wholesome integrity I am standing so close to.
 I can easily feel overcome, though not overwhelmed, by the intensity of the other presence.